sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/sumo-logic-metrics-handlers.md

 Traditional handlers start a new UNIX process for every Sensu event they receive and require a new connection to send every event.
 As you scale up and process more events per second, the rate at which the handler can transmit observability event data decreases.

-Sumo Logic metrics handlers allow you to configure a connection pool with a minimum and maximum number of connections for the handler to use.
+Sumo Logic metrics handlers allow you to configure a connection pool with a maximum number of connections for the handler to use and a time limit for request completion.
-For example, you can configure a TCP stream handler with a pool of 5 to 10 connections.
-Suppose 1000 events are queued for transmission.
-As each connection finishes transmitting an event, it becomes available again and returns to the pool so the handler can use it to send the next event in the queue.
+For example, if 1000 events are queued for transmission, as each connection finishes transmitting an event, it becomes available again and returns to the pool so the handler can use it to send the next event in the queue.

 Sumo Logic metrics will reuse the available connections as long as they can rather than requiring a new connection for every event, which increases event throughput.